Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 parameters needs RPortPrototype typed by a ParameterInterface (cid:100) Every SwComponentType requiring access to shared calibration parameters will have an RPortPrototype typed by a ParameterInterface.
 The deﬁnition of this shared calibration access in the context of a CompositionSwComponentType will be deﬁned by creating a SwConnector between the relevant SwComponentPrototypes. (cid:99)()

-Class
-Package
-Note

-#@CLASS: ParameterInterface
-M2::AUTOSARTemplates::SWComponentTemplate::PortInterface
-A parameter interface declares a number of parameter and characteristic values to be exchanged between parameter components and software components.

-Base

-Attribute
-parameter

-Tags: atp.recommendedPackage=PortInterfaces
-ARElement,ARObject,AtpBlueprint,AtpBlueprintable,AtpClassiﬁer,Atp
-Type,CollectableElement,DataInterface,Identiﬁable,Multilanguage
-Referrable,PackageableElement,PortInterface,Referrable
-Datatype
-ParameterData
-Prototype

-The ParameterDataPrototype of this
-ParameterInterface.

-Mul.
-Kind Note
-aggr
-1..*

 Table 2.2: ParameterInterface

-[TPS_SWCT_01421] ParameterInterface is not restricted to parameters which can actually can be calibrated (cid:100) Note that a ParameterInterface is not restricted It can be used whenever there to parameters which can actually can be calibrated.

-shall be no write access to the data during normal operation of the software, i.e. only constant data are visible over the interface. (cid:99)()
+[TPS_SWCT_01421] ParameterInterface is not restricted to parameters which can actually can be calibrated (cid:100) Note that a ParameterInterface is not restricted to parameters which can actually can be calibrated.
+It can be used whenever there shall be no write access to the data during normal operation of the software, i.e. only constant data are visible over the interface. (cid:99)()

 The compatibility rules for ParameterInterfaces are described in chapter 6.4; the compatibility rules for ParameterDataPrototypes are described in chapter 6.4.4.

-[TPS_SWCT_01422] Delegation of PortPrototypes typed by a Parameter Interface (cid:100) Access to shared calibration parameters can be provided and re quired even over CompositionSwComponentTypes using DelegationSwConnec tors and AssemblySwConnectors.
+[TPS_SWCT_01422] Delegation of PortPrototypes typed by a ParameterInterface (cid:100) Access to shared calibration parameters can be provided and required even over CompositionSwComponentTypes using DelegationSwConnectors and AssemblySwConnectors.

-This means that each access to calibration parameters between SwComponentPro totypes is explicitly visible.
-If a SwConnector spans after the mapping of SwCompo nentPrototypes over two different ECUs the system generation process has to en sure the proper allocation of the ParameterDataPrototype (see Figure 2.2) while the calibration system has to cope with setting the parameter synchronously on the affected ECUs. (cid:99)()
+This means that each access to calibration parameters between SwComponentPrototypes is explicitly visible.
+If a SwConnector spans after the mapping of SwComponentPrototypes over two different ECUs the system generation process has to ensure the proper allocation of the ParameterDataPrototype (see Figure 2.2) while the calibration system has to cope with setting the parameter synchronously on the affected ECUs. (cid:99)()

 Figure 2.2: ParameterInterface

-#@SECTION: 2.2.3.2 Sharing Calibration Parameters between SwComponentPrototypes of

-the Same SwComponentType
+#@SECTION: 2.2.3.2 Sharing Calibration Parameters between SwComponentPrototypes of the Same SwComponentType

-To share calibration parameters between several SwComponentPrototypes of the same SwComponentType, a ParameterDataPrototype is attached to an SwcIn ternalBehavior in sharedParameter role (see [TPS_SWCT_01418]).
+To share calibration parameters between several SwComponentPrototypes of the same SwComponentType, a ParameterDataPrototype is attached to an SwcInternalBehavior in sharedParameter role (see [TPS_SWCT_01418]).

-ParameterInterfaceAtpBlueprintableAtpPrototypePortPrototypePPortPrototypeRPortPrototypeAutosarDataPrototypeParameterDataPrototype«atpVariation»SwDataDefPropsARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface+ isService  :Boolean+ serviceKind  :ServiceProviderEnum [0..1]AtpPrototypeDataPrototypeDataInterfaceAbstractProvidedPortPrototypeAbstractRequiredPortPrototype«isOfType»+requiredInterface1{redefinesatpType}+/swDataDefProps0..1«isOfType»+providedInterface1{redefinesatpType}+parameter1..*

 When the SwcInternalBehavior is aggregated by an AtomicSwComponentType the actual calibration parameters of the ParameterDataPrototype is the same for all SwComponentPrototypes.

-[TPS_SWCT_01423] ParameterDataPrototype aggregated in the role con stantMemory (cid:100) Additionally, it is possible to describe the implementation of shared characteristic values via a ParameterDataPrototype which is attached to an SwcInternalBehavior in the role constantMemory.
+[TPS_SWCT_01423] ParameterDataPrototype aggregated in the role constantMemory (cid:100) Additionally, it is possible to describe the implementation of shared characteristic values via a ParameterDataPrototype which is attached to an SwcInternalBehavior in the role constantMemory.
 In contrast to the ParameterDataPrototype in sharedParameter role this kind of memory is not instantiated by the RTE.
-This supports more efﬁcient implementa tions (especially for software components provided as object code) by avoidance of the additional indirection caused by the RTE’s component data structure. (cid:99)()
+This supports more efﬁcient implementations (especially for software components provided as object code) by avoidance of the additional indirection caused by the RTE’s component data structure. (cid:99)()

-Further on this kind of memory reduces the dependencies of the software-component’s implementation to generated RTE code which is appreciated for safety related function alities.
+Further on this kind of memory reduces the dependencies of the software-component’s implementation to generated RTE code which is appreciated for safety related functionalities.

 Nevertheless the information about these characteristic values has to be taken into account for the A2L ﬁle generation.

-A typical example for this kind of sharing code between instances is dealing with two lambda sensors in multiple cylinder-bank engines, where (at least) two SwComponent Prototypes for each lambda sensor will use the very same Calibration Parameters.
+A typical example for this kind of sharing code between instances is dealing with two lambda sensors in multiple cylinder-bank engines, where (at least) two SwComponentPrototypes for each lambda sensor will use the very same Calibration Parameters.

 #@SECTION: 2.2.3.3 Providing Instance Individual Characteristic Data

-[TPS_SWCT_01424] ParameterDataPrototype aggregated in the role perIn stanceParameter (cid:100) To provide instance individual calibration parameters a Param eterDataPrototype is owned by a SwcInternalBehavior in perInstancePa rameter role.
+[TPS_SWCT_01424] ParameterDataPrototype aggregated in the role perInstanceParameter (cid:100) To provide instance individual calibration parameters a ParameterDataPrototype is owned by a SwcInternalBehavior in perInstanceParameter role.
 When the SwcInternalBehavior is attached to an AtomicSwComponentType, the actual calibration values are speciﬁc for each SwComponentPrototype. (cid:99)()

 Figure 2.3: ParameterDataPrototypes in internal behavior

 #@SECTION: 2.3 Runtime and Data Consistency Aspects
+#@CLASS: RunnableEntity
+#@CLASS:
+#@CLASS:
+#@CLASS:
+#@CLASS:
+#@CLASS:
+#@CLASS:
+#@CLASS:
+#@CLASS:

 #@SECTION: 2.3.1 Background: the Issues

-This section gives some background information and lists possible strategies concern ing the implementation of the RunnableEntitys and the RTE with respect to efﬁcient communication between the RunnableEntitys.
+This section gives some background information and lists possible strategies concerning the implementation of the RunnableEntitys and the RTE with respect to efﬁcient communication between the RunnableEntitys.

-The communication among RunnableEntitys can very efﬁciently be implemented by means of “sharing memory”1.
+The communication among RunnableEntitys can very efﬁciently be implemented by means of “sharing memory”.

-1Please note that the term “sharing memory” can be interpreted on different levels.
+Please note that the term “sharing memory” can be interpreted on different levels.
 It is e.g. in the C language possible to use variables with external linkage (a.k.a. “global variables”, although this term is not ofﬁcially deﬁned by the C language) for the purpose of inter-Runnable communication.

-ParameterDataPrototypeAtpStructureElementExecutableEntityRunnableEntity+ canBeInvokedConcurrently  :Boolean+ symbol  :CIdentifierAutosarParameterRefAtpStructureElementIdentifiableParameterAccessSwcInternalBehavior+ handleTerminationAndRestart  :HandleTerminationAndRestartEnum+ supportsMultipleInstantiation  :Boolean«atpVariation» Tags:vh.latestBindingTime =preCompileTimeAtpStructureElementInternalBehaviorAtpPrototypeDataPrototypeAutosarDataPrototype«atpVariation,atpSplitable»+constantMemory0..*+accessedParameter1+perInstanceParameter*«atpVariation,atpSplitable»+sharedParameter*«atpVariation,atpSplitable»«instanceRef»+autosarParameter0..1+localParameter0..1+runnable1..*«atpVariation,atpSplitable»«atpVariation»+parameterAccess0..*

-This is technically feasible because it is always guaranteed that the RunnableEn titys within an AtomicSwComponentType are always gathered at a speciﬁc pro cessing unit (in other words: distribution is not an option).
+This is technically feasible because it is always guaranteed that the RunnableEntitys within an AtomicSwComponentType are always gathered at a speciﬁc processing unit (in other words: distribution is not an option).

 Note that the purpose of communication among the RunnableEntitys is to establish a data ﬂow scheme.
-The latter is a very popular pattern in the application of control theory to automotive embedded systems.
-So if “global variables” are used for estab lishing internal communication among RunnableEntitys they acquire the semantics of so called state-messages.
+The latter is a very popular pattern in the application of controltheory to automotive embedded systems.
+So if “global variables” are used for establishing internal communication among RunnableEntitys they acquire the semantics of so called state-messages.

-Nevertheless, directly sharing memory between RunnableEntitys requires a seri ous problem to be solved: the guarantee of data consistency among communicating RunnableEntitys.
-The RunnableEntitys will indeed be mapped to tasks so that one RunnableEntity of an AtomicSwComponentType may be preempted by a dif ferent RunnableEntity of the same AtomicSwComponentType.
+Nevertheless, directly sharing memory between RunnableEntitys requires a serious problem to be solved: the guarantee of data consistency among communicating RunnableEntitys.
+The RunnableEntitys will indeed be mapped to tasks so that one RunnableEntity of an AtomicSwComponentType may be preempted by a different RunnableEntity of the same AtomicSwComponentType.

 Please note that a purist approach to achieving data consistency not only applies to single accesses of concurrently accessed variables.
 Rather, it would not be permitted that the value of a concurrently accessed variable (with state-message semantics) is unintentionally changed during the run-time of a RunnableEntity.

-The following paragraphs describe some common strategies that can be used to en sure the required data-consistency.
+The following paragraphs describe some common strategies that can be used to ensure the required data-consistency.
 We do not attempt to describe the pros or cons of these approaches.

 #@SECTION: 2.3.1.1 Mutual Exclusion with Semaphores

 Multi-threaded operating systems provide mutexes (mutual exclusion semaphores) that protect access to an exclusive resource that is used from within several tasks.

-The RTE could use these OS-provided mutexes to make sure that the RunnableEn titys sharing a memory-space would never run concurrently.
+The RTE could use these OS-provided mutexes to make sure that the RunnableEntitys sharing a memory-space would never run concurrently.
 The RTE would make sure the task running the RunnableEntity has taken an appropriate mutex before accessing the memory shared between the RunnableEntitys.

 #@SECTION: 2.3.1.2 Interrupt Disabling

-Another alternative would be the disabling of interrupts during the run-time of
-RunnableEntitys or at least for a period in time identical to the interval from the ﬁrst to the last usage of a concurrently accessed variable in a RunnableEntity.
+Another alternative would be the disabling of interrupts during the run-time of RunnableEntitys or at least for a period in time identical to the interval from the ﬁrst to the last usage of a concurrently accessed variable in a RunnableEntity.
 This approach could lead to seriously non-deterministic execution timing.

 #@SECTION: 2.3.1.3 Priority Ceiling

 Priority ceiling allows for a non-blocking protection of shared resources.
 Provided that the priority scheme is static, the AUTOSAR OS is capable of temporarily raising the priority of a task that attempts to access a shared resource to the highest priority of all tasks that would ever attempt to access the resource.

-By this means is technically impossible that a task in temporary possession of a re source is ever preempted by a task that attempts to access the resource as well.
+By this means is technically impossible that a task in temporary possession of a resource is ever preempted by a task that attempts to access the resource as well.

 #@SECTION: 2.3.1.4 Implicit Communication by Means of Variable Copies

 Another alternative is the usage of copies of concurrently accessed variables with state message semantics.
 Note that this approach directly corresponds to the semantics of “implicit” sender-receiver communication (see 7.5.1.2).
 This means in particular that for a concurrently used variable a copy is created on which a RunnableEntity entity can work without any danger of data inconsistency.

-This concept requires additional code to write the value of the concurrently accessed variable to the copy before the RunnableEntity that accesses the variable is exe cuted.
+This concept requires additional code to write the value of the concurrently accessed variable to the copy before the RunnableEntity that accesses the variable is executed.
 The value of the copy shall be written back to the concurrently accessed variable after the RunnableEntity has been terminated.
 This concept is sketched in Figure 2.4.
 Since it would be too expensive and error-prone to manually care about the copy routines it would be a good idea to leave the creation of the additional code to a suitable code generator.

 Figure 2.4: Generation of copy routines around RunnableEntitys

-The additional copy routines as sketched in Figure 2.4 already protect the particular RunnableEntitys from unintended changes of concurrently accessed variables.
-It
-would, however, be possible to further optimize the process by reducing the additional code at the beginning and end of each task (see Figure 2.5).
+The additional copy routines as sketched in Figure 2.4 already protect the particular RunnableEntitys from unintended changes of concurrently accessed variables.It would, however, be possible to further optimize the process by reducing the additional code at the beginning and end of each task (see Figure 2.5).

 #@SECTION: 2.3.2 Data Consistency at Runtime

 In addition, copy routines will only be inserted where appropriate, e.g. a copy routine for writing the value of a copy back to the concurrently accessed variable will only be inserted if the RunnableEntity has write access to the concurrently used variable.
 Please note that the copy routines have to temporarily make sure that the copy process is not interrupted in order to be capable of consistently copying the values from and to the concurrently accessed variable.
 These periods, however, are supposed to be very short compared with the overall run-time consumption of the RunnableEntity and thus would not have a signiﬁcant impact on the runtime behavior.

 Figure 2.5: Optimized insertion of copy routines

-it would be perfectly safe
-Further optimization criteria can be applied, for example: to avoid the creation of copies for RunnableEntitys that are scheduled in the task with the highest priority of all tasks that (via contained RunnableEntitys) access a certain concurrently accessed variable.
+Further optimization criteria can be applied, for example:it would be perfectly safe to avoid the creation of copies for RunnableEntitys that are scheduled in the task with the highest priority of all tasks that (via contained RunnableEntitys) access a certain concurrently accessed variable.